The Product Knapsack Problem: Approximation and Complexity

 \section{A Fully Polynomial-Time Approximation Scheme}

-In this section, we derive a fully polynomial-time approximation scheme (FPTAS) for PKP.
-The usual approach for knapsack-type problems is based on a pseudopolynomial-time algorithm performing dynamic programming by profits.
-Then, the profit space is scaled such that the running time of the dynamic program becomes polynomial and the incurred loss of accuracy remains bounded.
+We now derive a fully polynomial-time approximation scheme (FPTAS) for PKP based on dynamic programming.

+The most common approach for the exact solution of knapsack-type problems in pseu\-do-po\-ly\-no\-mial time applies dynamic programming by weights.
+This means that, for every capacity value $d=0,1,\ldots,C$, the largest profit value reachable by a feasible solution is determined, which yields a running time polynomial in~$C$ (see \cite[Sec.~2.3]{Kellerer+etal:book}).
+However, for obtaining fully polynomial-time approximation schemes, one usually performs dynamic programming by profits.
+In this case, for every profit value~$p$ up to some upper bound~$U$ on the objective function value, the smallest weight required for a feasible solution with profit~$p$ is sought, which leads to a running time polynomial in~$U$ (see \cite[Lemma~2.3.2]{Kellerer+etal:book}).
+Then, the profit space is simplified in some way, e.g., by scaling (cf.~\cite[Sec.~2.6]{Kellerer+etal:book}), such that the running time of the dynamic program becomes polynomial and the incurred loss of accuracy remains bounded.

-D'Ambrosio et al.~\cite{D-Ambrosio+etal:pkp} provide an algorithm for dynamic programming by weights, where each entry of the dynamic programming array contains the objective value of a subproblem.
+D'Ambrosio et al.~\cite{D-Ambrosio+etal:pkp} provide an algorithm solving PKP with dynamic programming by weights, where each entry of the dynamic programming array contains the objective value of a subproblem.
 However, exchanging the roles of profits and weights (as it is done, e.g., for KP, see \cite[Sec.~2.3]{Kellerer+etal:book}), would require a dynamic programming array of length $\mathcal{O}(p_{\max}^n)$, which is exponential and does not permit a suitable scaling procedure.

 An obvious way out of this dilemma would be the application of the logarithm to the profits.
 In fact, such an approach is suggested as a side remark in \cite[Sec.~3]{D-Ambrosio+etal:pkp} for dynamic programming by weights (without commenting on the details of the rounding process).
 For dynamic programming by profits, however, the profit values must be mapped to integers as indices of the dynamic programming array and there seems to be no way to preserve optimality in such a process.
 It should also be noted that applying any $k$-approximation algorithm for KP to the instance resulting from logarithmization would only yield a $(1/z^*)^{1/k}$-approximation for PKP.
 Thus, constant-factor approximations for PKP require different approaches.